-CCNE provides guidance to the chief nursing officer/chief nurse executive regarding the accreditation process.
+CCNE provides guidance to the chief nurse administrator regarding the accreditation process.
 These guidelines are posted on the CCNE website and may be obtained by contacting the CCNE office.
-The specific logistics for the actual on-site evaluation should be arranged by the program several months prior to the on-site evaluation.
-The chief nursing officer should propose a draft agenda for the evaluation no later than 8 weeks prior to the review and should share it with the team leader.
-The chief nursing officer then submits the final agenda to CCNE and to the evaluation team.
-The team leader and the chief nursing officer should discuss the plans for the on-site evaluation, review the agenda and finalize arrangements for the team.
+The specific logistics for the on-site evaluation should be arranged by the program several months prior to the on-site evaluation.
+The chief nurse administrator should propose a draft agenda for the evaluation no later than 8 weeks prior to the review and should share it with the team leader.
+The chief nurse administrator then submits the final agenda to CCNE and to the evaluation team.
+The team leader and the chief nurse administrator should discuss the plans for the on-site evaluation, review the agenda, and finalize arrangements for the team.